You said, we did

 (Gas Safety Policy Consultation, June 2025)

-- We should make it clearer what a TOAT (Turn on and Test) is and what it entails.
+Make it clearer what a TOAT (Turn on and Test) is and what it involves.

 We did;

-- We have changed the policy to give the full name and detail what the TOAT (Turn on and test) entails.
+We updated the policy to include the full name and explain what a Turn on and Test involves.

 You said;